-(1) A person who is involved in, or who is the master of a vessel that is involved in, an incident that results in damage to any port facility or other property of the port authority, or to a vessel or navigational aid in the port, must as soon as practicable report details of the incident and damage to the harbour master.

-(2) A person who does not comply with subclause (1) commits an offence.
+- A person who is involved in, or who is the master of a vessel that is (1) involved in, an incident that results in damage to any port facility or other property of the port authority in the port, or to a vessel or navigational aid in the port, must as soon as practicable report details of the incident and damage to the harbour master. - (2) A person who does not comply with subclause (1) commits an offence.